craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 Our investigation into the Missing Bones continues.
 The Altar-boy, *Yeska*, told someone and will not reveal to whom.
 The Father of the Church believes the grave-keeper might have something to do with this.
 He did, and points us towards the Coffin-maker under oath.

 Brilynn & Klarl meet Szoldar & Yevgeni.
 It seems like they're animal hunters.

+We're going to meet the Wachter family to try to get Ireena a job.

+We meet the Butler, the Maid, and the Lady Wachter - of whom